De Havilland DH.71 Tiger Moth: Operational history

 Both aircraft were entered for the 1927 King's Cup Race which was to be held at Hucknall on 30 July; 'QU was withdrawn but Broad flew 'RV in the race, retiring because of handling problems.

 In August 1927 Broad flew G-EBQU over a 62-mile (100 km) closed-circuit to set a new record for Class III Light Aircraft of 186.47 mph (300.09 km/h).
 Five days later he flew to 19,191 ft (5,849 m) without oxygen in an attempt to break the altitude record for its category.
 For these record attempts the aircraft was fitted with new wings with a reduced span of 19 ft.

 G-EBQU was exported to Australia in 1930 and registered VH-UNH.
 On 17 September 1930 it crashed when the engine cut out while practising for an air race, killing pilot David Smith.
-The second airframe was for a time displayed outside de Havilland's Hatfield factory, eventually being destroyed there on 3 October 1940 during an air raid.
+The second airframe was for a time displayed outside de Havilland's Hatfield factory in Hertfordshire, eventually being destroyed there on 3 October 1940 during an air raid.